Person

 Summary

-Garth Paltridge was Director of the Institute of Antarctic and Southern Oceans Studies and Director of the Antarctic Cooperative Research Centre 1990-2002.
+Garth Paltridge was Director of the Institute of Antarctic and Southern Oceans Studies and Director of the Cooperative Research Centre for Antarctic research from 1991 to 2002.
 He has made contributions over a wide range of atmospheric sciences including stratospheric electricity, the effect of atmosphere on plant growth and pioneering studies on the radiation properties of clouds.

 Details